lvrfrc87/netprot/README.md

 # netprot
-A system-indipendent network protocol manipulation and evaluation library.
-`netprod` wants to be a library capable standardize and evaluate list of strings rappresenting Network Protocols.
-The idea is to provide a tool similar to `netaddr` that can help to enhance and simplify code logic wherever is required.
+A system-independent network protocol manipulation and evaluation library. `netprod` wants to be a library capable of standardizing and evaluating a list of strings representing Network Protocols.
+The idea is to provide a tool similar to netaddr that can help to enhance and simplify code logic wherever is required.

 ### Installation